Shopify/eng-intern-assessment-rails/README.md

 - [Git Documentation](https://git-scm.com/doc) - Official documentation for Git, the version control system used in this project.

-## References
+## References Used
 The resources and references I have used to build this project are:

 - [Ruby on Rails Guides](https://guides.rubyonrails.org/) - For the main CRUD application

-- [Rename column in the database](https://www.writesoftwarewell.com/how-to-rename-a-column-with-rails-migration/) - To renmae column from 'body' to 'content' in the application after following the main guide.
+- [Rename column in the database](https://www.writesoftwarewell.com/how-to-rename-a-column-with-rails-migration/) - To rename column from 'body' to 'content' in the application after following the main guide.

 - [Add search functionality](https://dev.to/mwong068/adding-a-basic-search-form-in-rails-5hnl) - To add search functionality to the application